 What is the Cornea?

-There are many reasons why issues with the cornea can result in the need to consult with a cornea specialist.
-Once you get to the clinic, there are a number of exams that can be done in addition to the comprehensive ocular exam done by our clinics.
-Those advanced systems may include but are not limited to optic coherence tomography (OCT), ultrasound bio-microscopy, corneal pacchymetry, corneal topography and/or specular microscopy.
-Our specialists may also order further exams to help protect your vision but each patient is different and so the approach to their illnesses can be very tailored to their needs.
+There are many issues involving the cornea that can result in having to see a cornea specialist.
+Once at the doctor’s office, there are a number of diagnostic tests that need to be performed, in addition to the comprehensive ocular exam done in our clinics.
+These additional, more advanced diagnostic tests may include optic coherence tomography (OCT), ultrasound bio-microscopy, corneal pachymetry, corneal topography, and specular microscopy.
+This is not a complete list of all tests available, so be aware that the doctor may order additional testing, according to each patient’s needs.

-At Vision Specialists of California, we take the utmost care to fully evaluate and treat your eyes according to the guidelines set forth by the American Academy of Ophthalmology (USA certifying body).
-We treat you with the time and respect you deserve as not just another patient, but a fellow human being and a member of our community.
-Please Call (619) 501-9050 or contact our offices to set up a consultation with our specialists and get the care you deserve.
+At Vision Specialists of California, it is our duty to fully evaluate and treat your eyes according to the guidelines set forth by the American Academy of Ophthalmology.
+We treat you with the time and respect you deserve as not just another patient, but as a valued member of our community.
+Please Call (619) 501-9050 today to set up a consultation with a specialist in our office.